CoderDennis/decorum/NOTES.md

 - [ ] Create seperate doc sections of functions within `Decorum` module: helpers, property testing, and generators.

+- [ ] Should generators be a behavior?
+The generate function is a good use case for a callback.
+Does that effect the Enumerable implementation?

 ### How do we make generators composible?

 Users should be able to create new generators based on the library generators.